 If an employee is on an approved, unprotected, unpaid leave of absence, the employee will not receive the cafeteria allowance, but may continue benefits at their own expense.
-See Section 2.9 - Continuation of Insurance Benefits While on Leave of Absence.
+See Section 2.9 - Continuation of Insurance Benefits While on Leave of Absence

-Employees hired into this unit on or after December 19, 2011 will not be eligible for Cafeteria Plan Benefits and will be covered by Section 2.3 and 2.3.1 of this Resolution.
+Upon successful completion of a health benefits special open enrollment period, employees will not be eligible for Cafeteria Plan Benefits and will be covered by Sections 2.3 and 2.3.1 of this Resolution.